Free Calculator

 Need a more realistic view of business value?

-Use the calculator as a starting point, then review financials, buyer demand, deal structure, risk, and timing before relying on any estimate.
+Use the calculator as a starting point, then discuss normalized earnings, market evidence, buyer demand, deal structure, risk, and timing confidentially.

 Frequently Asked Questions